 Face and body lotions soak into the skin quickly so you can pamper your dehydrated skin and get on with your day.
 Normal-to-combination skin types (balanced skin with some areas experiencing dryness or oiliness) benefit most from a gel cream or a lotion as these formulas add light and creamy care while also providing just a hint of oil to protect the skin’s moisture barrier.
 Have oily or acne-prone skin?
 Choose something with low levels of emulsifiers and oils.
 Going out on a hot day?
 Water-like textures are best for humid areas so as to not clog pores and prevent your makeup from slipping and sliding in the heat.

-Read More: The Best Moisturizers for Your Skin Type and Budget
+Read More: The Best Moisturizers for Your Skin Type

 This article has been reviewed by board-certified dermatologist Dr. Ashley Magovern.